 Adjusting the driver’s loft enables you to manipulate the trajectory of the golf ball off the face.
 It is not only the loft that is changed, but the face closes or opens.

 The increased loft will close the face for straighter shots and less of a slice.
 Decreasing the loft will open the face reducing the chance of a hook.

 Moving the weights on the sole could adjust the bias of the head, thus making it feasible for a wider range of clients than a pre-set bias.
 It also enables you to tweak the bias to reduce the amount of draw or fade.

 Another significant adjustment is to set the launch trajectory and spin characteristics of your drives.
 Moving the weight towards the back of the head will result in a lower ball flight and less spin.

 The shaft is the biggest differentiator between men’s and women’s drivers.

-Shaft length depends on the height of a person and not specific to gender.
+Shaft length depends on a person’s height and is not specific to gender.
 Length is determined by the measurement from the top of the wrist to the floor.

-It is generally accepted that women lack the height of men, therefore, require a shorter shaft.
+It is generally accepted that women are shorter than men, therefore, require a shorter shaft.
 The shaft on a standard women’s driver is 1-inch shorter than that of a standard men’s driver.